 Simple and effective for initial anomaly detection, with options for enhanced accuracy using distance metrics

-K-Means Clustering is not only straightforward for spotting initial anomalies but also offers enhanced precision when applying specific distance metrics.
+K-means clustering is not only straightforward for spotting initial anomalies but also offers enhanced precision when applying specific distance metrics.
 This approach to anomaly detection efficiently sorts data into distinct clusters, which simplifies identifying deviations that could indicate suspicious activities.
 Especially in surveillance, where detection in videos using K-Means helps reduce false alarms by distinguishing between usual noise and actual threats.
 Utilizing confusion matrices, you can further validate the accuracy, minimizing the mislabeling of noisy samples as anomalies.
 This methodology isn't just about flagging everything unusual; it's about learning from the environment to improve both the detection process and its reliability.

 7. Gaussian Mixture Models (GMM)

-The Gaussian Mixture Models (GMM) models data as a mixture of Gaussian distributions.
+The Gaussian Mixture Models (GMM) model data as a mixture of Gaussian distributions.
 It's particularly useful for its flexibility in modifying to various conditions, as it evaluates how likely it is that data points fit these distributions.
 GMM can adapt dynamically, improving its precision in recognizing and responding to abnormal activities.

 Models data as a mixture of Gaussian distributions to detect anomalies